Taxi Driver (1978 film): Production

-Taxi Driver is Jaishankar's 150th film as an actor.
+Taxi Driver is the 150th film for Jaishankar as an actor.
+It was colourised via Eastmancolor.

 Soundtrack

 The music was composed by M. S. Viswanathan.
+The song "Idhu Raja Gopura Deepam Alla" is set in the Carnatic raga known as Revati, and "Sugamana Sindhanyil" is set in Bowli.
 The song "Santhi My Holy Angel" sung by Vani Jairam and S. P. Balasubrahmanyam attained popularity.
-The song "Idhu Raja Gopura Deepam Alla" is set in the Carnatic raga known as Revati, and "Sugamana Sindhanyil" is set in Bowli.